-The information on governance included here supplements that described in the Governors' report and in the Statement of Governors' responsibilities.
-The Board of Governors has formally met 5 times during the period ended 31 August 2020.
+The information on governance included here supplements that information that is described in the Governors' Report and in the Governors' Responsibilities Statement. the Governing Body has formally met seven times during the period ended 31 August 2021.
 Attendance during the period at meetings of the Governing Body was as follows: